HIST 3410 American Constitutional History

 3 hours; 3 credits

 Colonial origins of the ideas and forms of American constitutional development.
 Drafting and establishment of the Constitution.
 Study of its changing interpretation in the context of changing global political, economic, and social conditions of the nineteenth century and twentieth century, particularly concerning class, race, and gender.
-Evolving concepts of federalism and liberty.
+Evolving concepts of liberty.
+Supreme Court and modern American politics.

 The City University reserves the right, because of changing conditions,